 3) A hypothetical: You’ve recently become interested in Scandinavian black metal, a heavy metal subgenre where the lyrics are often completely impossible for any rookie ear to make out.
 You purchase an album by a particular group, and you enjoy listening to it, week in, week out.
 Then, months later, you read an interview with the band’s lead singer and learn that he self-identifies as a white supremacist.
 As an ethical listener, what’s your next move?

-Our contributors are (* marks revised or rewritten contributions):
+Our contributors are (* indicates a revised or rewritten contribution):